Gbury/dolmen/doc/tuto.md

 ## Documentation

-Now that you have a grasp on how Dolmen works, take a look at the documenttion
+Now that you have a grasp on how Dolmen works, take a look at the documentation at
 <http://gbury.github.io/dolmen>